DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 48 - 09.04.2025.md

 - Elinif emerges from Axis's lamp.
 - "Mal and I approached your father's lab and saw your body lying there."
 - "And did you know it was him?"
+- A piece of the sword went missing.